18F/health-tracking-course/collections/_admin/coursefacilitation.md

     * Discussion and sharing of personal experiences helps participants learn new principles.
 Learning discussions in small groups is the ideal landscape for effective facilitation.
 Smaller group sizes are important to help learners feel comfortable sharing their experiences and for each learner’s voice to be heard.
 The facilitator encourages this community learning and sharing with question prompts that probe learners to share.
     * Participants' conversation about organizational practice and process can take place, allowing thoughts and practices that transform the organization to take root and grow.
 * Respect the learner
-    * Dedicated time to dive deep into learning is a part of the State Officer job and work week.
+    * Dedicated time to dive deep into learning is a part of the job and work week.
     * Individual time is valuable and limited &mdash; facilitation and materials should add value.
     * Individual preparation and reflection enhances group discussions and knowledge exchange.
     * Learning and developing are a continuous process.
 It takes time and community support to develop new ways of working and thinking.